grouprise/grouprise/docs/contributing/development.md

 Now you can visit the web interface of the development system in your browser: http://localhost:5000/

+## Translate content

+Run `make django-translate` for collecting the translatable strings and for opening a translation editor.
+Add the argument `PO_EDITOR=`, if you want to skip the editor call.

+The translation files (`*.po`) are stored below `grouprise/locale`.
+They can be edited manually with any suitable editor.

 ## Profile specific operations

 Sometimes it may be useful to analyze the runtime behavior of specific parts of the code.